A Unified Review of Deep Learning for Automated Medical Coding: Benchmarking and Real-World Usage

+The MIMIC database, including MIMIC-II~\cite{saeed2011multiparameter} and MIMIC-III~\cite{johnson2016mimic}, is currently the most popular data source for the experimental study of medical coding.

+MIMIC-IV-Note~\cite{mimic-iv-note} - the latest development of the MIMIC database - contains deidentified free-text clinical notes collected in the U.S.A. and can act as a good testbed for the latest medical coding models.

-\paragraph{Data} The MIMIC database, including MIMIC-II~\cite{saeed2011multiparameter} and MIMIC-III~\cite{johnson2016mimic}, is currently the most popular data source for experimental study of medical coding.
-Searle et al.~\cite{searle2020experimental} argued that the defacto gold-standard codes assigned in MIMIC-III have not undergone secondary validation and constitute a silver-standard dataset.
+Searle et al.~\cite{searle2020experimental} argued that the defacto gold-standard codes assigned in MIMIC-III had not undergone secondary validation and constituted a silver-standard dataset.

 The publicly available MIMIC database has promoted research on medical coding.
-Another recent dataset is CodiEsp in Spanish, which mainly provides manual codes with in-text explanations (or evidence) of 1,000 spanish clinical notes, but also English translations of the notes and publications with ICD-10 codes.
+The 2007 Computational Medicine Challenge organized a shared task on ICD coding with a dataset from a hospital in the US~\cite{pestian2007shared}.
+Another recent dataset is CodiEsp in Spanish, which mainly provides manual codes with in-text explanations (or evidence) of 1,000 Spanish clinical notes, but also English translations of the notes and publications with ICD-10 codes.
 The dataset was used in the CodiEsp track in eHealth CLEF 2020 \cite{miranda2020overview}.

 In parallel to the public databases, many studies have also been conducted with private in-house patient notes.
 For example, Zhang et al.~\cite{zhang2020bert} used de-identified medical notes with ICD-10 codes from a hospital in the USA.
-Teng et al.~\cite{teng2020automatic} built a dataset of outpatient medical records with ICD-10 codes collected from the first-class hospital in China.
+Teng et al.~\cite{teng2020automatic} built a dataset of outpatient medical records with ICD-10 codes collected from a first-class hospital in China.
+Chen et al.~\cite{chen2020towards} also performed medical coding with datasets with 275,797 EMR documents from two medical departments of top hospitals in China and released a Chinese medical knowledge graph\footnote{\url{https://github.com/PaddlePaddle/Research/tree/master/KG/ACL2020_SignOrSymptom_Relationship}}.
 Rios et al.~\cite{rios2021assigning} used a dataset of pathology reports with ICD-0-3 codes collected from the Kentucky Cancer Registry.
+Liu et al.~\cite{liu2021effective} assigned ICD-10 codes to clinical documents of Dutch and French Datasets.
+Hansen et al.~\cite{hansen2022assigning} utilized patients' medication history for diagnosis coding using the Danish register data.
+Teng et al.~\cite{teng2022review} introduced several existing datasets for ICD coding.
 Clinical notes from patient records have strict administrative regulations to protect patient privacy.
-However, more public de-identified data will be helpful to evaluate the generalizability of medical coding models.
+However, more public de-identified data will help evaluate the generalizability of medical coding models.